Hear the Pitch

 - Generate research on the effectiveness of Access Afya’s community centric primary care model

-- Find new partners to fund expansion of Akiba ya Roho diabetes and hypertension screening from 10k people to 100k
+- Find new partners to fund expansion of Akiba ya Roho diabetes and hypertension screening from 10,000 to 100,000 people

 - Find partners for Access Afya Labs, who are interested in testing new devices, financing products and other research in our market through our network